jurgen-kluft/callocator/README.md

 ## Object Component Allocator

 The idea behind this allocator is that we can have objects that have components.
 This enables associating components (data) with objects in a dynamic way which means that you can add and remove components from objects at runtime.
-This is useful for example in game development where you have entities that have components like position, velocity, etc. But also for other 'systems' like a render graph
+This is useful for example in game development where you have entities that have components like position, velocity, etc. But also for other things like a graph with node and edges where you want the graph to use to optimize different data sets, you can now create a GraphEdge as an object and decorate it with components that are part of your data-set.